Enterprise-CMCS/managed-care-review/docs/technical-design/tealium-logging.md

 There are three tealium clients in the codebase to use in different environments
 - `tealiumClient` is used in `prod` and `val` environments where events are logged to Tealium.
 - `devTealiumClient` is used in all lower environments and events will not be logged to Tealium.
+Console.infos instead in local env only.
 - `testTealiumClient` used in `renderWithProviders` for unit tests and functions do nothing, but are there so tests do not break.

 ### Use